Hwy. 395. 10 miles east of Mammoth Lakes at an elevation

 The opening season usually finds fish around the mouth of the Owens River for the Spring Spawning runs.

-Trout will also congregate around Leighton Springs and Sandy Point since the spring will warm up the
+Trout will also congregate around Layton Springs and Sandy Point since the spring will warm up the

 chilly water early in the season.
 Sometime in mid-June, the lake will turnover which will make